Cray-HPE/docs-csm/operations/network/management_network/aruba/msdp.md

 show ip msdp sa-cache
 ```

-## Test Steps
+## Test steps

 1. Configure a loopback interface on both 8325 that are acting as core devices.
-2. Enable PIM on loopback interface
+1. Enable PIM on loopback interface
-3. Configure MSDP and create a peer relationship between 8325's using a loopback as the source.
+1. Configure MSDP and create a peer relationship between `8325s` using a loopback as the source.

-## Expected Results
+## Expected results

 Verify MSDP session is up and it is using loopback interface as source.